j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/design/public-api.rst.txt

 Members of the Game structure are as follows:

 new()
-    Creates a new Tic Tac Toe game.
+    Creates a new Tic Tac Toe game structure.
+Note: use ``start_next_game()`` for playing consecutive games to ensure each player gets to start the game.

 board()
     Gets the board associated with the game.